Windsor Castle why you should visit

 A visit to Windsor Castle seems to be on every tourist’s bucket list when they visit England.
-Since Windsor Castle is located in Berkshire we were very lucky to be housesitting in the area which made our visit quite easy.
+Since Windsor Castle is located in Berkshire on the River Thames we were very lucky to be housesitting in the area which made our visit quite easy.
 Visiting Windsor castle also makes the perfect day trip from London.
 Situated fairly obviously in the town of Windsor you can easily visit the Castle from London.

 As you can see from this website I do love a castle whether it be a ruined one like Kenilworth, a Disney-style castle such as Warwick or one of the many haunted castles in Ireland.
 If there’s a castle around I’m there.